One Of Your Favourite Game Of Thrones Stars Is Joining The New Season Of Killing Eve

-Killing Eve is returning for its third series, and we can’t wait to catch up with MI6 operative Eve (Sandra Oh) and Villanelle (Jodie Comer), the world’s most stylish assassin.
+Killing Eve is returning for its third season, and we can’t wait to catch up with MI6 operative Eve (Sandra Oh) and Villanelle (Jodie Comer), the world’s most stylish assassin.

 Advertisement

 An official premiere date hasn’t been announced yet — but rest assured, Killing Eve returns this year, and soon.
-According to the BBC, you can expect series 3 to air in spring 2020.
+According to BBC America, you can expect season 3 to air in spring 2020.

-Production on this upcoming series began several months ago, according to BBC America, who commission the show, but that’s not all.
-Just this week, the network announced that Killing Eve would also be renewed for a fourth series.
-The award-winning show will be passing the baton to another talented woman lead writer, following in the footsteps of Phoebe Waller-Bridge, Emerald Fennel, and Suzanne Heathcote on the first, second, and third series, respectively.
+Production on this upcoming season began several months ago, according to BBC America, but that’s not all.
+Just this week, the network announced that Killing Eve would also be renewed for a fourth season.
+The award-winning show will be passing the baton to another talented woman lead writer, following in the footsteps of Phoebe Waller-Bridge, Emerald Fennel, and Suzanne Heathcote on the first, second, and third seasons, respectively.

-There’s plenty to look forward to, but if you’re looking to catch up, you’re in luck — series 1 and 2 of Killing Eve are available on iPlayer.
+There’s plenty to look forward to, but if you can’t wait for season 3 or if you’re looking to catch up, you’re in luck — Killing Eve season 2 is now available to stream on Hulu.

 Advertisement